equinor/everest-tutorials/CONTRIBUTING.md

 The EVEREST Tutorials repository is focused on providing reproducible tutorials for EVEREST.
 This is a documentation-based repository with examples and configuration files that focus on practical usage.
-Contributions are welcome to improve the tutorials, fix bugs, and suggest enhancements to the documentation.
+Contributors are welcome to improve the tutorials, fix bugs, and suggest enhancements to the documentation.

 ## Development Guidelines